Elektroprivreda Crne Gore: Thermal power plant

+Commissioned in 1982, Pljevlja Power Station was designed as the first unit of a broader development plan that was never fully implemented.
+The generator has a capacity of 225 MW, and the facility uses lignite supplied from the nearby Pljevlja Coal Mine.
+Over the decades, the power station has undergone several phases of revitalization aimed at maintaining operational reliability and improving boiler efficiency under changing market conditions.

+Electric network

 In addition to the production facilities, Elektroprivreda Crne Gore has built a significant electrical network of various voltage levels with transmission lines, substations and other facilities, as well as a diluted distribution network in all populated areas of Montenegro.
 The distribution and transmission network followed the development and improvement of production facilities.